CheetahTemplate3/cheetah3/docs/dev_guide/patching.rst

 To run the test suite with all supported Python versions use ``tox``.

 Before checking any changes in, run the tests and verify they all pass.
-That way, users can check out the CVS version of Cheetah at any time with a fairly high confidence that it will work.
+That way, users can check out the git version of Cheetah at any time with a fairly high confidence that it will work.
 If you fix a bug or add a feature, please take the time to add a test that exploits the bug/feature.
 This will help in the future, to prevent